Where does the content for my document come from?

 A new document always starts out with a Working version page tree.
 What pages are part of this page tree depends on how you create the document:

-When you create a document from a new page tree, you get to create and organize the pages that should be part of the working version page tree.
+When you create a document with Start from scratch option, you get to create and organize the pages that should be part of the working version page tree.

-When you create a document from an existing page tree, the page tree you choose will define the pages and page structure of your working version.
+When you create a document with Use existing content option, the page tree you choose will define the pages and page structure of your working version.

 Whenever you save a version, you create a copy of the working version page tree.
 You can also change this default and choose any other saved version to base your new version on.
 Learn how you can save a version and what is copied over with each new version.